fleetdm/fleet/docs/3-Deployment/2-Configuration.md

 > Fleet does not support Redis Cluster or Redis Sentinel.
 Fleet can scale to hundreds of thousands of devices with a single Redis instance.

-Since Fleet is a web application, when you run Fleet there are some other configurations that are worth defining, such as:
+Since Fleet is a web application, when you run Fleet there are some other configurations that must be defined, such as:

 - The TLS certificates that Fleet should use to terminate TLS.
-- The [JWT](https://jwt.io/) Key which is used to sign and verify session tokens.

 When deploying Fleet, mitigate DoS attacks as you would when deploying any app.